Ric Ocasek: Personal life

 Ocasek and Cars co-founder Benjamin Orr were close friends who became estranged when the band broke up.
 The two reconciled prior to Orr's death in 2000.
 Their friendship was commemorated in the song "Silver", which Ocasek wrote in memory of Orr.

 Ocasek was married three times.
 His first wife Constance divorced him in Ohio in 1971.
 In the same year he married Suzanne Otcasek, who uses the original spelling of Ocasek's name.
 They were married for 17 years.
 During filming of the music video for the Cars' song "Drive" in 1984, Ocasek met 19-year-old Czech-born supermodel Paulina Porizkova, while he was still married to Suzanne.
 Ocasek and Suzanne divorced in 1988.
 He and Porizkova were married on August 23, 1989 on Saint-Barthélemy island.
 In May 2018, Porizkova announced she and Ocasek had separated a year earlier.

 Ocasek had six sons, two from each of his three marriages.
 His eldest son, Christopher (b.
-1964), is a singer who formed the rock group Glamour Camp which released one album in 1989, and appeared as a solo artist in the film Pretty Woman (1990).
+1964), is a singer who formed the rock group Glamour Camp, which released one album in 1989, and appeared as a solo artist on the soundtrack to the film Pretty Woman (1990).
 His other children include Adam (b.
 1970), Eron (b.
 1973), Derek (b.
 1981), Jonathan Raven (b.
 1993), and Oliver (b.
 1998).

 Death

 Ocasek was found dead on September 15, 2019, by his estranged wife, Paulina Porizkova, at his New York City townhouse, which they still shared following their separation in 2017.
 He had been recovering from surgery.
+In a November 2022 appearance on the Facebook Watch talk show Red Table Talk, Porizkova stated that the surgery was due to lung cancer.
 The Chief Medical Examiner office reported that Ocasek died from natural causes.
 He suffered from both hypertensive heart and coronary artery disease.

+Ocasek is buried at Nine Partners Cemetery in Millbrook, New York.

-Porizkova and Ocasek were still in the process of their divorce, but he had disinherited her in a new will, alleging that before his recent surgery she had abandoned him.
-He also disinherited two of his six sons (Chris and Adam), which required a probate judge to rule on the veracity of the abandonment claims before the remaining estate could be divided.
+Porizkova and Ocasek were still in the process of their divorce at the time of his death, but he had disinherited her in a new will, alleging that before his recent surgery she had abandoned him.
+This required a surrogate court judge rule on the veracity of the abandonment claims before the remaining estate could be divided.
+He also disinherited two of his six sons (Chris and Adam).

-In 2021, the dispute between Ocasek's estate and Porizkova was settled; Porizkova commenting "They gave me what is mine under New York state law, and we're done."
+In 2021, the dispute between Ocasek's estate and Porizkova was settled; Porizkova said she was granted a third of his estate.
+While Porizkova would not tell Vanity Fair the precise terms of the settlement, she denied reports that Ocasek was "only worth $5 million" at the time of his death.